Kitware/paraviewweb/documentation/content/docs/overview.md

 ### Rendering viewers

 The Rendering module gathers both rendering viewers and data processing algorithms used for generating images or other types of data structures.
 This module may be renamed and restructure in the near future since more data processing algorithms are generated as opposed to actual rendering code.
 ParaViewWeb has image viewers, JavaScript or WebGL image compositing viewers, and WebGL viewers for geometry data structures (see Figure 4).
-Up to know ParaViewWeb has been using Three.js for handling the 3D scene for WebGL.
-However, we will begin to migrate away from Three.js and to vtk.js as time permits because vtk.js natively supports dynamic geometry data structures.
+Up to now ParaViewWeb has been using Three.js for handling the 3D scene for WebGL.
+However, we will begin to migrate away from Three.js to vtk.js as time permits because vtk.js natively supports dynamic geometry data structures.

 ![Figure 4: ParaViewWeb’s example image viewer, JavaScript or WebGL image compositing viewer, and WebGL viewer for geometry.][Viewers]
 > Figure 4: ParaViewWeb’s example image viewer, JavaScript or WebGL image compositing viewer, and WebGL viewer for geometry.